 Symptoms may also include neck and headache, and sometimes numbness and tingling in one or both upper extremities.
 However, cervicobrachial syndrome does not include other common characteristic of TOS such as decreased reflexes, dermatomal sensory loss, specific muscle weakness or atrophy of the upper extremity, and abnormal electrodiagnostic tests that corroborate the presence of objective brachial plexus involvement.

-Thoracic Outlet Syndrome and Cervicobrachial Syndrome in a work injury
+Thoracic Outlet Syndrome and Cervicobrachial Syndrome in L&I claim

 Thoracic outlet syndrome may develop when workers experience extended periods of time or postures limited to carrying heavy shoulder loads.
 Workers that their work involves pulling shoulders back and down, or reaching above shoulder level, can also develop thoracic outlet syndrome.
 This is because those kinds of work activities tend to cause swollen or inflamed mid-back, shoulder and neck muscles and tendons.
 When swelling occurs around the brachial plexus, it compresses the nerves and blood vessels between the neck and shoulders.
 And, the result is thoracic outlet syndrome.

 L&I claim for jackhammer operators, welders and aircraft assemblers

 In the worker’s compensation setting, neurogenic and disputed TOS are more commonly diagnosed than vascular.
 L&I acknowledges that certain work activities may exacerbate neurogenic TOS.
 These activities include lifting overhead, holding tools or objects above shoulder level, reaching overhead, and carrying heavy weights.
 Occupations often associated with neurogenic thoracic outlet syndrome include dry wall hangers, plasterers, welders, beauticians, assembly line workers, shelf stockers and dental hygienists.